Air Conditioning Replacement

 Indoor mini-split systems combine an outdoor unit compressor and an indoor unit with a condenser.
 Indoor units are mounted to the wall and have a blower motor to push the home’s cold air.
 Indoor and outdoor units have tubing and refrigerant that circulate and provide cold air to the room.
 Each room will get a small unit installed on the walls and converted to heaters in the winter.

 Ductless mini-split HVAC systems are energy efficient and can be controlled by your smartphone.
-Controlling the rooms’ individual temperature in the home makes it easier for everyone to enjoy a comfortable temperature instead of having some rooms colder than others.
+Controlling the rooms’ individual temperatures in the home makes it easier for everyone to enjoy a comfortable temperature instead of having some rooms colder than others.

 Contact R&D Heating and Air today to schedule your air conditioning replacement appointment.
 We are here to provide you with affordable air conditioning repair throughout Davis County, Weber County, Box Elder County, and Salt Lake County.
-Call today, 801-436-5213!
+Call today, at 801-436-5213!